lm2612/CalibrateEmulateSample.jl/docs/src/GaussianProcessEmulator.md

     noise_learn = true )
 ```

 When `noise_learn` is true, an additional white noise kernel is added to the kernel.
-The hyperparameters of the white noise kernel
+The hyperparameters
-are learned in `optimize_hyperparameters!(emulator)`.
-Note that this is done after transforming to the decorrelated space (link to
+of the white noise kernel are learned in `optimize_hyperparameters!(emulator)`.
+Note that this is done after
-emulator page that describes this).
+transforming to the decorrelated space (see docs on Emulators).